cultuurnet/apidocs/projects/widgets/docs/templates.md

 * ✅ Suitable when you want to configure a searchable agenda
 * ✅ Suitable when you want to get acquainted with the different possibilities of the widgets
 * ❌ Not recommended if you have a very limited amount of (visual) space on your website page to integrate the widget.
 We recommend using the [tips template](#Tips) instead.

+If you pick an agenda template, you can directly start configuring the different blocks inside your agenda ([search box](./configuration/search-box.md), [search results](./configuration/search-box.md) or [facets](./configuration/search-box.md)).

 ## Tips